-With a widely-recognized, resident-centered culture and the aforementioned values serving as the foundation for decision-making, we commit to providing residents considerate and respectful care, regardless of race, color, religion, sex, national origin, age, veteran status, or disability.
+With a widely-recognized, resident-centered culture and the aforementioned values serving as the foundation for decision-making, we commit to providing residents considerate and respectful care, regardless of race, ethnicity, religion, gender, age, or disability.
 Furthermore, The Baddour Center will not tolerate:

 The Mississippi Vulnerable Adults Act defines illegal and inappropriate actions involving persons with intellectual disabilities, and the Department of Human Services is the governmental body that addresses such issues or concerns.
 Any case of substantiated abuse, neglect, and/or exploitation can and will be prosecuted according to the law.
 Anyone directly observing or becoming aware of abuse, neglect, and/or exploitation, and failing to report it will also be held liable.

 The Baddour Center is charged with safeguarding information so that only those with a need to know receive information.
 Information must be related to the business at hand.
 Employees, officers, trustees, partners, representatives, and agents must maintain the confidentiality of all information entrusted to them.
 Exceptions include when disclosure is authorized or legally permitted; however, disclosure and use of such information must be for legitimate purposes.
 All information relating to residents is CONFIDENTIAL and only employees with a “need to know” will be provided access to said information.